jcolag/entropy-arbitrage/2026-01-08-insurrection-2.md

 He says as much, season after season, so why suddenly act cagey about it as if the kid has floated an innovative idea?

 And as *I* have pointed out, if you actually listen, you'll find that many people from disadvantaged backgrounds similarly put in a lot of work to minimize the chances of some creep---*probably* a white person in authority---deciding to treat them as a threat.
-When you hear about Black parents having [The Talk](https://en.wikipedia.org/wiki/The_talk_%28racism_in_the_United_States%29) about racialized over-policing, they mean almost exactly this.
+When you hear about Black parents having {% wiki The_talk_%28racism_in_the_United_States%29|The Talk|en %} about racialized over-policing, they mean almost exactly this.

  > **WORF**: Accelerated hair growth is often experienced by Klingons during Jak'tahla.
  >